createwithrani/transistor-api/README.md

 print_r( $shows );
 ```

-Get the details of a specific show by ID
+Get the details of a specific show by ID:

 ```php